espoirMur/masakhane_twitter_bot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under my personal open source licence.
 See `LICENSE` for more information.